elastiflow/terraform-google-ef-collector/.github/PULL_REQUEST_TEMPLATE.md

 # Changes summary
 <!--
 Not mandatory, but helpful if the PR is big enough.
-Summary for the changes done in this PR.
-Using bullet list is a good idea.
+Summary of the changes done in this PR.
+Using a bulleted list is a good idea.
 * [CHORE] change1
 * [FEAT] change1
 * [FIX] change1